|Nausea||107 (50)||11 (5)|

 Differentiation syndrome is associated with rapid proliferation and differentiation of myeloid cells.
 It may be life-threatening or fatal if not treated.

-Explore important topics in managing patients with R/R AML and an IDH2 mutation receiving IDHIFA, including diagnosing and treating differentiation syndrome and other adverse events.
+Explore important topics in managing patients who have R/R AML with an IDH2 mutation receiving IDHIFA®, including diagnosing and treating differentiation syndrome and other adverse events.

 12% of patients experienced leukocytosis